AiswaryaShajan/UNO_Card_Detection/README.md

 A Python-based project for detecting and recognizing UNO cards in real-time using computer vision techniques.

+*Note: Currently, the detection is implemented only for UNO card numbers, and does not support symbols or special cards like Wild or Skip.*

 ## Features

 - Detects UNO cards from images or webcam.